isc-projects/bind9/doc/arm/reference.rst

 ``transfer-format``
    Zone transfers can be sent using two different formats, ``one-answer`` and ``many-answers``.
-The ``transfer-format`` option is used on the master server to determine which format it sends.
+The ``transfer-format`` option is used on the primary server to determine which format it sends.
    ``one-answer`` uses one DNS message per resource record transferred.
-   ``many-answers`` packs as many resource records as possible into a message. ``many-answers`` is more efficient, but is only supported by relatively new slave servers, such as BIND 9, BIND 8.x and BIND 4.9.5 onwards.
+   ``many-answers`` packs as many resource records as possible into a message. ``many-answers`` is more efficient, but is only supported by relatively new secondary servers, such as BIND 9, BIND 8.x and BIND 4.9.5 onwards.
 The ``many-answers`` format is also supported by recent Microsoft Windows nameservers.
 The default is ``many-answers``.
    ``transfer-format`` may be overridden on a per-server basis by using